Dracula-Team/darryRing/README.md

 # DarryRing

+DRS (Darry rings) is a decentralized, efficient and energy-saving public chain.
+On the basis of supporting high-performance transactions, DRS realizes the compatibility of smart contracts.
+In the future, DRS will become the basic platform for carrying users, assets and applications.
+In order to embrace the existing popular community and advanced technology, it will bring huge benefits by staying compatible with all the existing smart contracts on Polkadot and Polkadot tooling.
+And to achieve that, the easiest solution is to develop based on Polkadot fork, as we respect the great work of Polkadot very much.

+Darry rings starts its development based on Polkadot fork.
+So you may see many toolings, binaries and also docs are based on Polkadot ones, such as the name “Polkadot”.

+But：DRS has significant decentralization characteristics, and its ecological construction has more fairness, transparency and authenticity.
+DRS is supported by a transparent decentralized autonomous system.
+This structure enables each user to clearly understand the whole technology construction and value flow, and fully reflects the public credit value of the blockchain.
+The decentralized management system of DRS will completely avoid the disadvantages of centralized management of traditional institutions.More details in White Paper.

 Implementation of a https://darryRing.network node in Rust based on the Substrate framework.

 > **NOTE:** In 2018, we split our implementation of "DarryRing" from its development framework